Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Experiments

-We observe several interesting phenomena: First, at low embedding-dimensions, the ratio $c/C$ for PwL networks is exactly zero, indicating that they are not injective even on the final sample set.
-In contrast, for analytic activations $c/C$ is always positive.
+We observe several interesting phenomena: First, at low embedding-dimensions, the ratio $c/C$ for PwL networks is exactly zero, indicating that they are not injective even on the finite sample set.
+In contrast, for analytic activations, $c/C$ is always positive.
 Indeed, we expect analytic activations to be injective on a finite sample even with embedding dimension $m=1$, since a finite sample set has an intrinsic dimension of zero.
 Next, we observe that $c/C$ naturally improves as $m$ increases.
 Finally, we note that even for high $m$, $c/C$ is rather small.
-This corroborates Theorem~\ref{thm:unstable}, which states that differentiable moment functions are not bi-Lipschitz even when they are injective.
-Indeed, if it were possible to consider \emph{all} pairs of multisets when computing $c/C$, we would get zero for all activations and all embedding dimensions.
-For additional details on this experiment, see Appendix~\ref{app_exp_empirical_injectivity}. \paragraph{Graph Separation} To corroborate Theorem~\ref{thm:gnn} we conducted the following experiment: we considered 600 graphs from the TUDataset \cite{Morris+2020}.
+Indeed, if it were possible to consider \emph{all} pairs of multisets when computing $c/C$, we would get zero for all activations and all embedding dimensions, as follows from Theorem~\ref{thm:unstable}.
+For additional details on this experiment, see Appendix~\ref{app_exp_empirical_injectivity}. \paragraph{Graph Separation} To validate Theorem~\ref{thm:gnn}, we conducted the following experiment: we considered 600 graphs from the TUDataset \cite{Morris+2020}.
 On each graph we ran three iterations of the WL test, and three iterations of MPNNs with the Graph Convolutional Layers from \cite{DBLP:conf/iclr/KipfW17} with different activations and hidden dimensions.
 Our goal was to check in how many graphs the MPNNs returned a vertex coloring that differs from the coloring provided by the WL test.
 The results are shown in Figure~\ref{fig:graphs_and_jac}(a).
-As seen in the table, with the three analytic activations tested, the vertex coloring of MPNN was always equivalent to 1-WL, even with a hidden dimension of 1.
-On the other hand, for the three PwL activations, there were inconsistencies in about 1\% of the graphs, even with a hidden dimension of 50.
+As seen in the table, with the three \emph{analytic} activations tested, the vertex coloring of MPNN was always equivalent to 1-WL, even with a hidden dimension of 1.
+On the other hand, for the three \emph{PwL} activations, there were inconsistencies in about 1\% of the graphs, even with a hidden dimension of 50.

-We note that while the distance between features of non-equivalent nodes computed by the MPNNs was typically around $0.1$, the least-separated features had a distance of $ \sim 10^{-7}$.
-In future work it could be interesting to investigate whether MPNNs can be trained to yield larger distances between the features of all non-equivalent nodes.
+We note that while analytic activations fully succeeded in separation, in some cases the separation was rather weak: while the distance between features of non-equivalent nodes computed by the MPNNs was typically around $0.1$, the least-separated features had a distance of $ \sim 10^{-7}$.
+In future work, it could be interesting to investigate whether MPNNs can be trained to yield larger distances between the features of all non-equivalent nodes.
 Further details on this experiment appear in \cref{app_exp_graph_separation}.